WillGibson/laptop-setup/README.md

 ## Installation

 On a fresh laptop you can just download the zip from GitHub and run it from there as you probably don't have Git yet.

-After that it's probably best to clone this repository.
+After that it's probably best to delete those files and clone this repository to the same path as they were.

 ## Running the setup